Caring for Children’s Teeth

 - Water (lots of water all day long)

 - High Fiber Vegetables

-- Fruits that have Vitamin C (berries best, apples, pears, oranges)
+- Fruits containing Vitamin C (berries best, apples, pears, oranges)

-- Banana (contain Vit C, B6, fiber, potassium and magnesium, I like them because they have “a peel”)
+- Banana (contain Vitamin C, B6, fiber, potassium and magnesium, I like them because they have “a peel”)

 - Sugarless gum containing xylitol

 Statistically, sealants prevent 80% of cavities from forming on posterior molars for two years and prevent 50% of cavities from forming for four years.
 Between 5-14 years of age, children can have sealants, which are thin, plastic and white coverings, painted onto the cracks and fissures on the top surface of their permanent teeth.
 They harden in seconds when a curing light is placed upon them.
 This is a painless and inexpensive procedure that we feel is very worthwhile.

 8. Regular Checkups